In Tizen Studio, you can perform all the development activities from the application project creation to testing and packaging.

 You can debug, profile, and optimize your application with various tools, such as the Dynamic Analyzer, Static Analyzer, Valgrind, and T-trace.
 Tizen Studio provides various views designed to help you identify and fix runtime errors, such as the Log and Call Stack views.

-You can run and test your application using the Tizen Emulator.
-In addition, the Smart Development Bridge (SDB) tool allows you to communicate with a connected target device, and the unit test tool allows you to create test projects to verify the reliability of your code.
+You can run and test your application using the unit test tool, where you can create test projects to verify the reliability of your code.

 If you prefer a command line interface to the graphical Tizen Studio window, you can use the Command Line Interface (CLI) tool during the entire development process.